alshabae/FairArRecSys/README.md

 ## Hardware Requiremnts

-The code is designed to run on a singlee GPU.
+The code is designed to run on a single GPU.
 The training time for a single epoch depends on the dataset, but typically takes two minutes on a desktop-class GPU.
 The code has been tested on a machine with over 100GB of RAM, which allows data loading to be efficient.

+## Base Repo

+This repo is based on [BiasedUserHistorySynthesis](https://github.com/lkp411/BiasedUserHistorySynthesis) by [lkp411](https://github.com/lkp411).